SkylineCommunications/dataminer-docs/connector-help/connector_help/FOR-A MV-1620HSA Multiviewer.md

 - **Port number**: The UDP port, by default *161.*
 - **Get community string**: The community string used when reading values from the device, by default *public*.
-- **Set community string:** The community string used when setting values on the device,by default *private*.
+- **Set community string:** The community string used when setting values on the device, by default *private*.

 ## Usage